 Writing is personal.
 And it can feel really scary to hand over the reins to a writer.
 What if you aren’t a good fit?

 Your first step is to review the posted samples and see if the writer might be a good fit.
 Next, ask how they will channel your voice.

 To me, writing for a client is kind of like playing dress-up.
-I get to know my client’s voice and style by reading their published works: blogs, their social media posts and emails.
+I get to know my client’s voices and style by reading their published works: blogs, social media posts, and emails.

 What if I am not happy?

 This is important: to know how your writer has dealt with miscommunications in the past.
 This is also why I recommend doing a test project first.
 This gives both the copywriter and the client the opportunity to see if they’re a good fit for one another.